Victor Șelin: Education and early career

-Victor Şelin is a graduate of the Faculty of Journalism of the State University of Moldova.
-He worked as editor at "Teleradio-Moldova" until 1989, when he left journalism, entering the business.

-He remained present in the field of journalism through the Russian newspaper "Vremea", which he is patronizing.

-Between 2003 and 2009, he was not a member of any party.
+Political career

 In the elections of 5 April 2009, Victor Şelin ranks third in the list of the Social Democratic Party of Moldova, but was not on the list of repeated elections, to which the SDP was already headed by former Prime Ministers Dumitru Braghiș and Vasile Tarlev.

-Previously, she was part of the formation "Plai Natal" and the Our Moldova Alliance, which she left in 2004 after a public quarrel with Serafim Urechean.
+Previously, he was part of the formation "Plai Natal" and the Our Moldova Alliance, which he left in 2004 after a public quarrel with Serafim Urechean.

+Personal life

-Victor Șelin is married and has two children.
+Șelin is married and has two children.